kubeform/kubeform/docs/guides/linode/README.md

 ## 3. Create Secrets for Sensitive Data

-If we look at the terraform config, We can see that there is a field called `root_pass`.
+If we look at the terraform config, we can see that there is a field called `root_pass`.
 This is a sensitive field.
-So, we should not use these kind of sensitive values directly in the yaml.
+So, we should not use these kinds of sensitive values directly in the yaml.
 We'll create a secret to store the sensitive values like this:

 ```yaml
 apiVersion: v1